“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Electra Palace Athens

-Location: Next to the historic center of Athens, overlooking the Acropolis
+Location: Next to the historic centre of Athens, overlooking the Acropolis

 Price: Around USD 147 a night

 What you will get:

 - While plunging into the pool, enjoy a panoramic view of the Acropolis, one of the most important in the history of humanity and Athens.